skytap/well-architected-framework/index.md

 ---
-title: Microsoft Azure Well-Architected Framework
+title: Well-Architected Framework
-titleSuffix: Azure Architecture Center
+titleSuffix:Architecture Center
-description: Azure Well-Architected Framework describes five pillars of cost optimization, operational excellence, performance efficiency, reliability, and security, that result in a high quality and scalable cloud architecture.
+description: Well-Architected Framework describes five pillars of cost optimization, operational excellence, performance efficiency, reliability, and security, that result in a high quality and scalable cloud architecture.
 author: david-stanford
-ms.author: pnp
-ms.date: 11/20/2019
-ms.topic: conceptual
-ms.service: architecture-center
-ms.subservice: well-architected
-ms.custom:
-  - seojan19
-  - guide
-  - seo-aac-fy21q3
 keywords:
   - "Well-architected framework"
-  - "Azure Well Architected Framework"
+  - "Skytap Well Architected Framework"
-  - "Azure architecture"
+  - "Skytap architecture"
   - "architecture framework"
 ---

-# Microsoft Azure Well-Architected Framework
+#  Skytap Well-Architected Framework

-The Azure Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
+The Skytap Well-Architected Framework is a set of guiding tenets that can be used to improve the quality of a workload.
 The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.
 Incorporating these pillars helps produce a high quality, stable, and efficient cloud architectures.

-To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess your workload using the tenets found in the  Skytap Well-Architected Framework, see the [ Skytap Well-Architected Review](/assessments/?id=Skytap-architecture-review&mode=pre-assessment).

-We also recommend you use Azure Advisor and Advisor Score to identify and prioritize opportunities to improve the posture of your workloads.
-Both services are free to all Azure users and align to the five pillars of the Well-Architected Framework:
+We also recommend you use Skytap Advisor and Advisor Score to identify and prioritize opportunities to improve the posture of your workloads.
+Both services are free to all Skytap users and align to the five pillars of the Well-Architected Framework:

-- __[Azure Advisor](/azure/advisor/)__ is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
-It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, reliability, operational excellence, and security of your Azure resources.
-Learn more about Azure Advisor [here](/azure/advisor/).
+- __[Skytap Advisor](/Skytap/advisor/)__ is a personalized cloud consultant that helps you follow best practices to optimize your Skytap deployments.
+It analyzes your resource configuration and usage telemetry and then recommends solutions that can help you improve the cost effectiveness, performance, reliability, operational excellence, and security of your Skytap resources.
+Learn more about Skytap Advisor [here](/Skytap/advisor/).

-- __[Advisor Score](/azure/advisor/azure-advisor-score)__ is a core feature of Azure Advisor that aggregates Advisor recommendations into a simple, actionable score.
+- __[Advisor Score](/Skytap/advisor/Skytap-advisor-score)__ is a core feature of Skytap Advisor that aggregates Advisor recommendations into a simple, actionable score.
 This enables you to tell at a glance if you're taking the necessary steps to build reliable, secure, and cost-efficient solutions, and to prioritize the actions that will yield the biggest improvement to the posture of your workloads.
 The Advisor score consists of an overall score, which can be further broken down into five category scores corresponding to each of the Well-Architected pillars.
-Learn more about Advisor Score [here](/azure/advisor/azure-advisor-score).
+Learn more about Advisor Score [here](/Skytap/advisor/Skytap-advisor-score).

 | Pillar | Description |
 |--------|-------------|